JanLahmann/Qoffee-Maker/README.md

 2. In the App Connect mobile app, you need to sign in with a Home Connect User Account.

-After starting the app, on the welcome screen will show the option to log in to the app or register a new user.
+After starting the app, the welcome screen will show the option to log in to the app or register a new user.

 If you have not used the "Home Connect" app before follow these steps on how to create an account: